 How investors use duration

-Generally, the higher a bond's duration, the more its price will fall as interest rates rise, because when rates go up, bond prices fall and vice versa.
-If an investor expects interest rates to fall during the course of the time the bond is held, a bond with a longer duration would be appealing because the bond's price would increase more than comparable bonds with shorter durations.
+Generally, the higher a bond’s duration, the more its value will fall as interest rates rise, because when rates go up, bond values fall and vice versa.
+If an investor expects interest rates to fall during the course of the time the bond is held, a bond with a longer duration would be appealing because the bond’s value would increase more than comparable bonds with shorter durations.

 As the table below shows, the shorter a bond’s duration, the less volatile it is likely to be.
 For example, a bond with a one-year duration would only lose 1% in value if rates were to rise by 1%.
 In contrast, a bond with a duration of 10 years would lose 10% if rates were to rise by that same 1%.
 Conversely, if rates fell by 1%, bonds with a longer duration would gain more while those with a shorter duration would gain less.

-Risk-adverse investors, or those concerned about wide fluctuations in the principal value of their bond holdings, should consider a bond fund with a very short duration.
+Risk-averse investors, or those concerned about wide fluctuations in the principal value of their bond holdings, should consider a bond strategy with a very short duration.
 Investors who are more comfortable with these fluctuations, or who are confident that interest rates will fall, should look for a longer duration.

 Limitations of duration

-Another limitation to using duration when evaluating a bond fund is that a fund's average duration may change as the bonds within the portfolio mature and interest rates change.
-So the duration at the time of purchase may not be accurate after the fund's holdings have been adjusted.
-Concerned investors should regularly check their bond funds' average duration to avoid surprises, or invest in funds that are actively managed to maintain a set average duration range.
+Another limitation to using duration when evaluating a bond strategy is that its average duration may change as the bonds within the portfolio mature and interest rates change.
+So the duration at the time of purchase may not be accurate after the portfolio’s holdings have been adjusted.
+Concerned investors should regularly check their bond strategy’s average duration to avoid surprises, or invest in strategies that are actively managed to maintain a set average duration range.